 The rare and fabulous blue climbing nasturtium has thin twining stems which produce many dazzling cobalt blue flowers from the leaf axils of delicate, attractively-lobed leaves.
-One of the fabulous perennial plants of dry places in Chile, it dies down to deep resting tubers in winter when it must be kept as dry and protected as possible.
+One of the fabulous perennial plants of dry places in Chile, it dies down to deep resting tubers in winter which are best kept dry.
 It is one of the absolutely ultimate alpine house plants.
 We have been advised that seed will possibly not be available from next year.

 Common name:Perennial Blue Nasturtium